John is an actor and writer. He has a BA in Drama & Performance from DIT Conservatory Of Music and Drama.

-Stage credits include Taboo (White Label), Snake Eaters (The New Theatre), The Hellfire Squad, War Of Attrition, Bash, Scratcher, Cannibal!
-The Musical, Smitten, Trainspotting, Stags and Hens, Accidental Death Of An Anarchist, (Devious Theatre) Voices In The Rubble, A Bucket Full Of Fire, Konstantin Has Shot Himself (Sheer Tantrum) TEXT| Messages (Project Arts Centre) Silly Bits Of Sky, The Bus (Barnstorm Theatre Company), The Last Lot (Talking Birds), Closed Circuit (Graffiti Theatre Company) and Wild Harvest (Watergate Productions).
+Stage credits include Home Theatre Ireland (Dublin Theatre Festival 2018) Running + Walking In The Phoenix Park (Dublin Fringe Festival 2018) The Harvest, Snake Eaters (The New Theatre), Taboo (White Label), Vehicle, The Hellfire Squad, War Of Attrition, Bash, Scratcher, Cannibal!
+The Musical, Smitten, Trainspotting, Stags and Hens, Accidental Death Of An Anarchist (Devious Theatre) Voices In The Rubble, A Bucket Full Of Fire, Konstantin Has Shot Himself (Sheer Tantrum) TEXT| Messages (Project Arts Centre) Silly Bits Of Sky, The Bus (Barnstorm Theatre Company), The Last Lot (Talking Birds), Closed Circuit (Graffiti Theatre Company) and Wild Harvest (Watergate Productions).